St George's Hall and Apollo Room of the Winter Palace: History

 It was the first time that ordinary Russians had been admitted to the palace in any number—a surreal experience for both the peasants and the Imperial family.
 The Tsar's sister, who stood with the Imperial family on the steps of the throne, recalled of the masses of ordinary Russians who packed the hall: "I went with my mother to the first Duma.
 I remember the large group of deputies from among peasants and factory people.
 The peasants looked sullen.
 But the workmen were worse: they looked as though they hated us.
 I remember the distress in Alicky's eyes."
 Minister of the Court Count Vladimir Frederiks commented, "The Deputies, they give one the impression of a gang of criminals who are only waiting for the signal to throw themselves upon the ministers and cut their throats.
 I will never again set foot among those people."
 The Dowager Empress noticed "incomprehensible hatred."

+Current status

 Located behind the throne is the small Apollo Room.
 This anteroom is in fact the upper floor of a bridge linking the palace to the Hermitage.
 This room has a caisson ceiling adorned with stucco work.
 Today, as part of the State Hermitage Museum, this room retains the decorative scheme created by Stasov.